 How do I care for my dental crown?

 If you have a tooth that appears to be damaged or weakened and you believe that a dental crown may be right for you, schedule a dental exam with Dr. Khanna at your earliest convenience.
-Give us a call at 301.500.2205 or request an appointment online today.
+Call us at 301-500-2205 or request an appointment online today.
 Dr. Khanna will be happy to recommend a treatment that will restore the health and beauty of your smile.